FAMILIAR-project/VaMoS2025/content/program.md

 **Session 2: Behaviour & Learning**
 (Session chair: Gilles Perrouin)
 - Birte Friesel and Olaf Spinczyk *Performance-Aware Behaviour Models for Feature-Dependent Runtime Attributes in Product Lines* (New and Controversial Ideas)
-- Tom Felber and Sebastian Götz - *Behavioral Programming Meets Variability Management* (New and Controversial Ideas)
+- Tom Felber and Sebastian Götz - *Behavioral Programming in the Large Using Variability Management* (New and Controversial Ideas)
 - Michael Mittermaier, Takfarinas Saber and Goetz Botterweck - *Applying Graph Neural Networks to Learn Graph Configuration Spaces* (Technical Papers)

 #### 12:30 - 13:30